- Plugin basics

 ngx-build-plus

-To build the package are used the resources ngx-build-plus
+To build the plugin, we use the resources provided by ngx-build-plus.

 3. Changing the base selector

-selector.
-So, you have got to replace that with the your selector from your package.
-This parameter is reserved by the platform when package is creating, and it is called FrontendPluginName.
-The example below uses the project name from package.json
+.
+We need to replace it with the selector of our plugin.
+This parameter is reserved within the platform when creating a plugin and is named FrontendPluginName.
+In the example below, the project name from package.json

 // src/app/app.component.ts